Darsh20009/ma3k-meet/replit.md

 # Overview

-This is a virtual meeting application built with React and Express that simulates meeting experiences with AI-generated virtual participants.
-The application creates realistic meeting scenarios with Arabic-speaking virtual participants who automatically engage in conversations, making it ideal for training, demonstrations, or testing meeting workflows.
+This is a virtual meeting application called "معك ميتيجس" (Ma'ak Meetings) built with React and Express that simulates meeting experiences with AI-generated virtual participants.
+The application creates realistic meeting scenarios with Arabic-speaking virtual participants who automatically engage in conversations, making it ideal for people who want to appear busy or engaged in meetings.

-The system allows users to create meetings, manage virtual participants with different personalities, and observe realistic chat interactions.
+The system allows users to create meetings, manage virtual participants with different personalities, observe realistic chat interactions, share meeting links with others, and use fullscreen mode for a more immersive experience.
 All participant interactions are automated using predefined message patterns and timing controls.

+## Recent Changes (January 2025)

+✓ Added meeting link sharing functionality with copy-to-clipboard feature ✓ Implemented fullscreen mode with zoom and expand capabilities
+✓ Created join meeting page for external participants to enter meetings via shared links ✓ Enhanced participant management with dynamic rendering of virtual attendees ✓ Added user name persistence across sessions using localStorage ✓ Improved Arabic RTL layout and responsive design
+✓ Added visual enhancements including hover effects and better color schemes

 ## User Preferences